Wigsicle/SkillsReadyTalentFutureAdamKhooAcademy/README.md

 ```
 cd SRTFAKA
 ```
-2. Generate a migration from the Alembic env file
+2. IF THERE ARE NO MIGRATION FILES IN THE alembic/versions FOLDER.
+Generate a migration from the Alembic env file SKIP THIS IF HAVE
 ```
 alembic revision --autogenerate -m "yourCommitMessage"
 ```